 TYPES OF INDIANA CASINOS

-There are three types of Indiana casinos: riverboat casinos, pari-mutuel casinos, and one Indian casino.
+Indiana is home to three types of casinos: pari-mutuel casinos, riverboat casinos, and one Indian casino.

 Riverboat Casinos in Indiana

-In June 1993 Indiana became the sixth state to legalize riverboat gambling.
-All of the riverboat casinos in Indiana offer dockside gambling and, unless otherwise noted, are open 24 hours.
-The minimum gambling age is 21.
+In 1993 Indiana became the sixth state to legalize riverboat gambling.
+All Indiana riverboat casinos are open 24 hours a day (unless otherwise noted), and offer dockside gambling.
+The minimum gambling age in Indiana is 21.

 Pari-Mutuel Casinos in Indiana

-In April 2007, the Indiana state legislature authorized the state’s two horse tracks (Hoosier Park and Indiana Grand) to have up to 2,000 electronic gaming machines.
+In 2007 the Indiana state legislature approved the state to allow two Indiana horse tracks to have up to 2,000 slots and electronic gaming machines.

-Indiana has one Indian casino (Four Winds Casino South Bend) which opened in early 2018.
-This casino only offers Class II gambling which consist of electronic gaming machines which look like slot machines, but are actually games of bingo and the spinning video reels are for “entertainment purposes only.”
+There is currently only one Native American casino in Indiana.
+The Four Winds Casino South Bend opened in early 2008 and offers Class II electronic gaming machines.
+These gaming machines have the appearance of slot machines, but are actually games of bingo.
+The spinning reels on Class II gaming machine are for entertainment purposes only.

-If you want to order a drink while playing, be aware that state gaming regulations do not allow Indiana casinos to provide free alcoholic beverages.
+Indiana gaming regulations do not allow casinos to provide free alcoholic beverages to guests.

-NOTE: If you happen to win a jackpot of $1,200 or more in Indiana, the casino will withhold 3.4% of your winnings for the Indiana Department of Revenue.
-You may, however, be able to get some of that money refunded by filing a state income tax return.
-The $1,200 threshold also applies to any cash prizes won in casino drawings or tournaments.
+NOTE: In Indiana, if you happen to win a jackpot consisting of $1,200 or more, the casino will have to withhold 3.4% of your winnings.
+This 3.4% will be taken by the Indiana Department of Revenue, you may be eligible to get some of it back but filing out a state income tax retune form.
+Keep in mind this $1,200 threshold is applied to any cash prizes that are won in tournaments or casino drawings.

 Want to See a Map of all casinos in Indiana?